 Putting money aside for a "rainy day" is not a new concept.
 However, as a whole, Americans have become much more lax in their efforts to set money aside for future purchasing power or to offset unexpected expenses.
 Our savings habits have become less consistent and have reaped much lower cumulative gains over time.
-So how much should you be saving?
+However, we should all ask ourselves "How much should I be saving?"